- Transactions are proposals to update the ledger

 - It is signed by the required parties

 Corda uses a UTXO (unspent transaction output) model where every state on the ledger is immutable.
-The ledger evolves over time by applying transactions, which update the ledger by marking zero or more existing ledger states as historic (the inputs) and producing zero or more new ledger states (the outputs).
+The ledger evolves over time by applying transactions.
+Transactions update the ledger by marking zero or more existing ledger states as historic (the inputs), and producing zero or more new ledger states (the outputs).
 Transactions represent a single link in the state sequences seen in States.

 Here is an example of an update transaction, with two inputs and two outputs:

 A transaction can contain any number of inputs, outputs and references of any type: